kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Always bear in mind that I can only talk from my own experience, which is limited.
 So take this text with a grain of salt.
 Working on it, I added more and more of my daily routines and took notes of my investigation into realms new to me.
 That's far more than I initially planned for.
 And still I don't now what I'm heading for in the end.

-Another caveat: As I took my notes while developing my ideas, I recorded all detours as well.
-It is a question if they should have been cleared later.
-Even if you pursue the wrong way, you do learn a lot nevertheless.
-Contemplating about it, I decided to leave it in place.
+Another caveat: As I took my notes while developing my ideas, I recorded all detours as well and didn't hesitate to document my stupidity.
+It is a question if all of these dumb attempts should have been cleared later.
+But even if you pursue the wrong way, you do learn a lot nevertheless.

+Contemplating about it, I decided to leave all that in place.

 More complex cases <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------